 1. NVG is simply assuming that 73 episodes have been dubbed.
 Unfortunately, this would be a stupid thing for the company to do & it would make them look as inept at doing anime as S'more Entertainment has been.
 This is really a last-resort thing to consider, but it is a possibility.
 All I'm saying is that, in the time between now & the December release, if NVG's solicitation changes from "Contains Episodes 1-73" to "Contains Episodes 1-60" don't be shocked.

 2. Sometime between 2009 & now Toei must have commissioned a dub for those last 13 episodes.
 Now, this sounds slightly more unlikely, but it's not like Toei hasn't paid for English dubs on their own dime before.
-When Toei tried released Interlude, Slam Dunk, & Air Master on DVD over here about ten years ago they had all three shows dubbed, though who knows if the latter two were dubbed in full after their DVDs got canceled after a few releases.
-Also, as I've pointed out before, Toei did apparently commission Ocean Studios to make a dub for some portion of Ring ni Kakero 1 years ago, so it wouldn't be too surprising to see Toei make sure that the Sanctuary Chapter is now fully dubbed.
+When Toei tried released Interlude, Slam Dunk, & Air Master on DVD over here, about ten years ago, they had all three shows dubbed, though who knows if the latter two were dubbed in full after their DVDs got canceled after a few releases.
+Also, as I've pointed out before, Toei did apparently commission Ocean Studios to make a dub for the Ring ni Kakero 1 pilot film years ago, so it wouldn't be too surprising to see Toei make sure that the Sanctuary Chapter is now fully dubbed.
 If that is the case, though, who do think Toei hired for the dub?
 Did they go to Seraphim Digital, who were once known solely as ADV's dubbing studio?
 Seraphim's site does list Toei as one of their clients, so it's possible, but there's been absolutely no hints at all at Seiya's dub getting continued using the same cast.

 Regardless, I'll be keeping watch on what gets confirmed on this upcoming re-release of Saint Seiya TV.
 On the one hand, it's awesome to see a release that goes beyond episode 60, but, on the other hand, dub-only would be a pretty silly way to handle it.
 Zatch Bell, Digimon, & Yu-Gi-Oh! are dub-only releases for good reason: Their dubs were edited for TV, hence making them impossible to sync up with their original Japanese language tracks.
 But "Saint Seiya" had an uncut English dub, so why not offer the original Japanese language with English subtitles, especially since ~82% of the episodes have them made already?
 Yeah, that still leaves 13 episodes/18% that would need brand-new translating & subtitling work done, but I highly doubt that 13 episodes-worth of subbing is a cost that can't be made back by the extra sales NVG would get by making this a true, dual-audio release.
 Also, what happens after this set?
-Will episodes 74-114 just get ignored & left unreleased?
-If so, then it's just more proof that the "Kurumada Curse" is still seemingly in effect: Why can't any company that's releasing a Kurumada anime in North America do so without any problems?
+Will Episodes 74-114 just get ignored & left unreleased?
+If so, then it's just more proof that the "Kurumada Curse" is still seemingly in effect.
+Why can't any company that's releasing a Kurumada anime in North America do so without any problems?
 Really, Discotek is seemingly the only company that's willing & able to break this "Curse", so I say ask them to do B't X, Ring ni Kakero 1, & Fuma no Kojirou.

 I sent an e-mail to them but I don't use Facebook, so can you guys ask them via Facebook, too?